Seyid Riza: Aftermath

 In a letter explaining the reason for the Dersim rebellion to British foreign secretary Anthony Eden, Seyid Riza is said to have written the following:

 "The government has tried to assimilate the Kurdish people for years, oppressing them, banning publications in Kurdish, persecuting those who speak Kurdish, forcibly deporting people from fertile parts of Kurdistan to uncultivated areas of Anatolia where many have perished.
 The prisons are full of non-combatants, intellectuals are shot, hanged or exiled to remote places.
 Three million Kurds demand to live in freedom and peace in their own country."

 A document, submitted to the Presidency with the signature of Minister of Interior Şükrü Kaya on 18 October 1937, states that this letter was in fact written, and signed, by a person named Yusuf in Syria.

-It is indeed very likely that this letter was not sent by Seyid Riza but by Nuri Dersimi, a Kurdish revolutionary from Dersim who took refuge in Syria.
+It is indeed very likely that this letter was not sent by Seyid Riza but by Nuri Dersimi, a Kurdish nationalist revolutionary from Dersim who took refuge in Syria.
 The letter was written in a failed attempt to get support for the Kurdish nationalist cause from Western powers.
 Turkish authorities used the letter as evidence that Seyid Riza rebelled against the state but never proved that the letter was in fact written by him.
 English archives supposedly show that the letter was signed by Nuri Dersimi.